MicrosoftDocs/powerapps-docs/powerapps-docs/guidance/coding-standards/code-readability.md

 - Prefix context variables with `loc`.
 - Prefix global variables with `gbl`.
 - The name after the prefix should indicate the intent/purpose of the variable.
-Multiple words can be used and don't have to be separated by any special characters (for example, spaces or underscores), provided that the first letter of each word is capitalized.
+Multiple words can be used and don't have to be separated by any special characters, such as spaces or underscores, if the first letter of each word is capitalized.
 - Use Camel casing.
 Begin your variable names with a prefix in lowercase letters, and then capitalize the first letter of each word in the name.

 These examples follow standards and conventions: